 The wood beetle larvae and adult wood boring beetles tunnel through different types of wood, weaken its structure and ruin its appearance by creating holes in it.
 If you suspect wood-boring insect activity in and around your property, take action as fast as possible by contacting exterminators who are experts at wood-boring insect treatment and prevention.

-Wood boring beetles can cause sever damage to the home and propet Here are the signs of how you can detect a wood boring beetle infestation in your home:
+Wood boring beetles can cause severe damage to the home and propet Here are the signs of wood boring beetles how you can detect a wood boring beetle infestation in your home:

 - Wood boring beetles leave behind minute holes when they emerge from the wood.
 So look for signs of small holes if you think you have an infestation at hand.

 - These pests also leave behind a powdery trail of wood fragments and excrements called frass, which might pile near holes or structural cracks of the wooden surfaces of your home.

 - If you have stained wood pieces or blistered wood surfaces, it may be caused by wood beetle larvae tunnelling below the wood surface.

 - You might hear audible rasping or ticking sounds made by the larvae chewing on wood.

 Types of Wood Boring Beetles

 Wood boring beetles are of different types and may vary in size, the amount of damage they cause, and their wood preference.
 You can manage the infestations if you know what sort of wood boring beetle you are dealing with.
 Here are the types of wood borer beetles that you should be aware of: